 This is another great salsa to add to your repertoire.
 Tomatillos and chipotles are a match made in heaven and all you need to add is a bit of garlic to make a killer salsa.

 This is a tasty variation of our traditional Picadillo.
-Chipotles and cinnamon are a unique and tasty combo that is worth trying at some point in your life!
+Chipotles and cinnamon are a unique combo that everyone should try at some point in their life!

 Remember those homemade refried beans from above?
 You can use them to make some incredible vegetarian nachos!
 This is easily one of the most popular recipes on the site and it's a combo worth trying out at some point.